Customs union: Historical background

-Main feature
+Main features

-The main feature of the Customs Union is that the member countries have not only eliminated trade barriers and implemented free trade, but also established a common external tariff.
-In other words, in addition to agreeing to eliminate each other 's trade barriers, members of the Customs Union also adopt common external tariff and trade policies.
+The main features of a customs union is that the member countries not only eliminate trade barriers and implement free trade, but also establish a common external tariff.
+In other words, in addition to agreeing to eliminate each other's trade barriers, members of a customs union also adopt common external tariffs and trade policies.
 GATT stipulates that if the customs union is not established immediately, but is gradually completed over a period of time, it should be completed within a reasonable period, which generally does not exceed 10 years.

-Protect measures
+Protection measures

-The exclusive protection measures of the Customs Union mainly include the following:
+The exclusive protection measures of a customs union include the following: